William Edward Petty Hartnell: Early life

-William Petty Hartnell was born to a middle-class family in Backbarrow, near Ulverston, England in 1798.
-His father died in 1807 when he was eight years old leaving his mother, who was from an affluent Westmorland family, living in poor circumstances as her family's properties in Kendal had been lost in the bankruptcy of her brother the previous year.
+William Petty Hartnell was born to a middle-class family in Lancaster, England in 1798.
+His father died in 1807 when he was eight years old.
+His mother, who was from an affluent Westmorland family.

 Hartnell attended the College of Commerce in Bremen, Germany and then went to Chile in 1819 to work in the Santiago office of John Begg & Co., a firm where another uncle, Edward Petty, had helped him secure a job.
 With the waning of Spanish power in the region, the Scottish trading company gradually expanded its commercial activities from Valparaíso to Callao and other ports on the northern Pacific coast of South America.
 A colleague, Hugh McCulloch, persuaded him to become partners in a California hide trade venture, with backing from their employer John Begg.
 They established a new trading company in 1822 called McCulloch and Hartnell, commonly called Macala y Arnel.
-It was at this time that he adopted the named "Arnel," as it was easier for the Spanish-speaking residents to pronounce.
+It was at this time that he adopted the named "Arnel," as it was easier for the Spanish language-speaking residents to pronounce.